Fort de Saint-Julien: Second World War

 In the morning fog of 18 November 1944, Colonel Donald Bacon gave the signal for the attack by the 2nd Battalion 378 Infantry Regiment on the Fort Saint-Julien.
 The fort's strong position on the main road from Metz was in fact an essential goal.
 The assault battalion silently encircled the fort and attacked at 7:00 am precisely.
 The road down to Metz was then held by a company of the 462 Volks-Grenadier-Division that the US artillery campaign finally dislodged from the houses below, completing the encirclement of the fort around noon.
 American tanks and self-propelled guns then took position around the fort.
 For an hour, the 240-mm howitzers of Task force fired tirelessly preparing for the infantry attack.
 The soldiers of the 378th Infantry Regiment then rushed through a gap at the back of the fort, under fire from machine guns.
 Two light tanks provide covering fire, while a tank destroyer took position near the entrance and shot at the fort, which nevertheless resisted.
-Finally, a self-propelled 155mm gun managed to break the door.
+Finally, a self-propelled 155 mm gun managed to break the door.
 In the absence of heavy weaponry, the 200 German soldiers of the 462nd Volks-Grenadier-Division were trapped in the fort and could do nothing against American firepower.
 The next morning, in the mist of 19 November 1944, the small detachment of 462 Volks-Grenadier-Division finally agreed to surrender to US troops.

 The fort Jeanne-d’Arc was the last of the forts of Metz to disarm.
 Determined German resistance, bad weather, floods, inopportunity, and a general tendency to underestimate the firepower of the fortifications of Metz, have helped slow the US offensive, giving the opportunity to the German Army to withdraw in good order to the Saar.
 The objective of the German staff, which was to gain the most possible time in keeping the US troops from arriving at the front of the Siegfried Line, was largely achieved.